chohyoyo/enlace_xrd/README.md

 Since frag-some.py already includes the command to call xrdfragcp, one only needs to run frag-some.py as the executable to be submitted by glideTester.
 To do so, first change the scripts permissions using the following command.

 ```
-chmod 777 frag-some.py
+chmod +X frag-some.py
 ```

-In glideTester's parameters.cfg file, set the path to frag-some.py as the executable value.
+In glideTester's parameters.cfg file, set frag-some.py as the executable value (or if frag-some.py .

 frag-some.py takes in six arguments.
 The first is the **path to the input file** 'all-files-ge-128.txt'.
 This is a list of 25995 lines file URLs that can be copied from.
 This is followed by the **offset, id, count, number of requests, and download rate in MB/10s** in that order.